LPGhatguy/makelink/README.md

 # makelink
-You can't use `mklink` from Bash on Windows because it's a Batch built-in.
-The version of `ln` that comes with Git Bash is really broken.
+`mklink` isn't usable from non-cmd.exe shells on Windows because it's a Batch built-in.

+The version of `ln` that comes with Git Bash on Windows copies files instead of creating actual symlinks.

 Enter makelink.
 It makes symlinks.
+It runs on Windows, MacOS, Linux, and maybe elsewhere.

 ## Installation
 You need a recent build of Rust.